Heritage Crafts

 • Benfield Bells – hand bell repair and restoration, also supplies new hand bells

-Whites of Appleton Ltd are bellhangers and, whilst they don’t cast bells, they do carry out a number of related activities including installation, bell frame making, making timber bell wheels. refurbishment and tuning.
+Bellhangers – whilst these may not cast bells, they do carry out a number of related activities including installation, bell frame making, making timber bell wheels. refurbishment and tuning.

 Other information